 These conditions are often accompanied by increased thirst, so check if your cat is also drinking a lot more water than usual.

 Another common medical issue that can trigger fast eating is gastrointestinal parasites.
-Worms, such as roundworms and tapeworms, will either eat food or absorb nutrients that a cat consumes.
-These parasites cause less food to go to the cat, increasing their appetite and making them eat more ravenously.
+Intestinal parasites can prevent the cat from absorbing nutrients, increasing their appetite and making them eat more ravenously.

 2. Food Portions